How to Measure Social Media ROI Backwards (for B2B)

-If you have thousands of followers on social networking sites then the obvious question comes up.
+If you have thousands of followers on social networking sites, then the obvious question comes up.
+What is Social Media ROI?
 How do we get money out of it?
-Now if you started thinking about it just now then it may seem a very complex task.
+If you started thinking about it just now, then it may seem a very complex task.
 But the solution has been here for years in project management and goal setting.
-First ask yourself:
+First, ask yourself:

 - What is the desired result of your social media activity?